warptools/warpforge/examples/500-cli/cli.md

 }
 ```

-Because we've asked for verbose output, this'll say "ok", and then print a debug representation of the module spec.
+Because the module is valid, there is no output to this command.

 [testmark]:# (checkmodule/output)
 ```
-ok: struct<Module>{
-	name: string<ModuleName>{"test"}
-	plot: absent
-}
 ```

 ## Check a Plot is Valid